Go to top of page

 • caregivers name/s, phone and email

-• principal, student and teacher declarations
+• school details such as Principal, student and teacher declarations

-• caregivers consent to participation.
+• caregivers consent to participate.

 Teachers email student submissions to AnzacSchoolPrize@sa.gov.au.

-• document 1– part A, part B
+• document 1 – part A, part B

 • document 2 – personal statement.